 Building Boundaries Without Guilt

-Guilt has no place in our lives if we want to be truly happy.
-We need to get over our past and stop holding on to our ingrained negative patterns.
-We owe it to ourselves to take charge and be responsible for our own happiness and wellbeing.
-We have to stop feeling guilty for making myself my first priority.
+Remember, guilt has no place in our lives if we want to be truly happy.
+We need to get over our past and stop letting our programmed patterns of responding control our lives.
+More so, we owe it to ourselves to take charge and be responsible for our own happiness and well-being.
+We have to stop feeling guilty for making ‘ME my first priority.’